-You may be eligible to enroll in a HCSAccount if you are represented by CSEA, PEF, NYSCOPBA, Council 82, District Council 37, PBA, PIA, UUP or if you are designated Management/ Confidential or if you are a non-judicial employee of the Unified Court System.
-Additional eligibility requirements apply; see your Health Benefits Administrator, usually located in your personnel or Human Resources office, for additional information.
+You may be eligible to enroll in a HCSAccount if you are represented by CSEA, PEF, NYSCOPBA, Council 82, District Council 37, PBA, PIA, UUP or if you are designated Management/Confidential or if you are a non-judicial employee of the Unified Court System.
+Additional eligibility requirements apply; see your Health Benefits Administrator for additional information.